 • All staff should have an awareness of safeguarding issues, some of which are listed below.
-Staff should be aware that behaviours linked to the likes of drug taking, alcohol abuse, truanting and sexting put children in danger.
+Staff should be aware that behaviours linked to the likes of drug taking, alcohol misues, unexplained and/or persistent absences, serious violence (including that linked to county lines), radicalisation and consensual and non-consensual sharing of nude and semi-nude images and/or videos can be signs that children are at risk.
 Staff should also be aware of the additional vulnerability to abuse and the barriers to recognising abuse and neglect of those pupils with SEND.
 These include assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; SEND children being more prone to child on child isolation and bullying than other children; the potential for children with SEND or certain medical conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing signs; and communication barriers and difficulties in managing and reporting these challenges.
-Further information on supporting those with SEND can be found at Special educational needs and disability code of practice: 0 to 25 years and Supporting pupils at school with medical conditions - GOV.UK
+Further information on supporting those with SEND can be found at Special educational needs and disability code of practice: 0 to 25 years and Supporting pupils at school with medical conditions - GOV.UK .
+There are helpful links to support with concerns around SEND and safeguarding in KCSIE para 204.
+Children who need a social worker due to safeguarding or welfare needs are potentially at greater risk of harm due to possible abuse, neglect or complex family circumstances.

-- Children who need a social worker due to safeguarding or welfare needs are potentially at greater risk of harm due to possible abuse, neglect or complex family circumstances. - Social care should be willing to work with DSLs at THS to best support these children with evidence from Child in Need Review. - All staff should be aware that safeguarding incidents and behaviours can be associated with factors outside THS (Contextual Safeguarding) and we must consider whether children are at risk of abuse or exploitation in situations outside their families.
-Extra-familial harms take a variety of forms and our students could be vulnerable to multiple harms including (not limited to) sexual exploitation, criminal exploitation and serious youth violence.
+- Social care should be willing to work with DSLs at THS to best support these children with evidence from Child in Need Review. - All staff should be aware that safeguarding incidents and behaviours can be associated with factors outside THS (Contextual Safeguarding) and we must consider whether children are at risk of abuse or exploitation in situations outside their families.
+Extrafamilial harms take a variety of forms and our students could be vulnerable to multiple harms including (not limited to) sexual exploitation, criminal exploitation and serious youth violence.